About ImageMakersShort Films ... Big Ideas ...

 Watch the Filmmakers of Tomorrow, Today on ImageMakers

-Since 2001, KQED's weekly series ImageMakers has been showcasing short films by the moviemakers of tomorrow.
-Each episode allows viewers to see for the first time short narrative works by emerging filmmakers who could become the next Quentin Tarantino, Martin Scorsese or Francis Ford Coppola.
+Celebrating its 13th season in 2015, ImageMakers is KQED's weekly series that showcases short films by the moviemakers of tomorrow.
+Each episode allows viewers to see for the first time short narrative works by emerging filmmakers who could become the next Quentin Tarantino, Martin Scorsese, or Francis Ford Coppola.
 The films represent a wide array of genres, including some of the most creative comedies, cutting-edge animations, intense thrillers and gripping dramas produced by independent filmmakers today.
-Many of the filmmakers have gone on to make feature films including Jason Reitman (Thank You for Smoking, Juno, and Up in the Air), Cary Fukunaga (Sin Nombre and Jane Eyre), and Neill Blomkamp (District 9).
+Many of the filmmakers have gone on to make feature films including Jason Reitman (Thank You for Smoking, Juno, and Up in the Air), Cary Fukunaga (Sin Nombre, Jane Eyre, and True Detective on HBO), and Neill Blomkamp (District 9).

 "I'm looking for films with a strong visual style, tight script and high production values," says series producer and KQED Public Television program director Scott Dwyer.
 "Twilight Zone was one of my favorite television series.
 The creative and concise way it told a story and its impact is something I try to replicate with ImageMakers.
 My goal is to inspire future filmmakers and provide viewers with films that will leave a long-lasting impression."